IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 # Managing certificates from the dashboard
 {: #managing-certificates-from-the-dashboard}

 You can use the {{site.data.keyword.cloudcerts_full}} service dashboard to manage certificates that you obtain from third-party issuers to use with your {{site.data.keyword.IBM_notm}} cloud-based apps or services.
-After you import certificates and keys, they're encrypted and stored by the service.
+After you import the certificates and keys, they're encrypted and stored by the service.
 {: shortdesc}

 ## Importing a certificate